HamishPayne/CODE-WORDS/Classroom/Week-10/readme.md

 ### Three dimensions
 In my text Catherine Bernard speaks about Guy Debord's *The Society of the Spectacle*, a book written in 1967 that examines the 'specticle', "Debord's term for the everyday manifestation of capitalist-driven phenomena; advertising, television, film and celebrity".
 Debord's text speaks about a future society where all life presents itself as an accumulation of spectacles, everything is a representation.
 I thought it would be interesting to try and link the ideas in this text into my project as it seemed to strongly influence Catherine Bernard's text.

-My idea is to produce the text in my sketch in 3D, drawing on the idea that in a digital utopia even writing and words have become some sort of representation, the words have become 'physical' objects, representations of words.
+My idea is to produce the text in 3D using [Cinema4D](https://www.maxon.net/en-us/), drawing on the idea that in a digital utopia even writing and words have become some sort of representation, the words have become 'physical' objects, representations of words.
 Another idea I had was to use symbols instead of letters to tie into the idea of commodity fetishism which Debord speaks about, but I think that might detract from the reading experience.

 ![](3D_text_close.png)